sebastienrousseau/sebastienrousseau.github.io/content/shokunin.md

 ### Experimenting with a new paradigm requires courage and confidence

-Shokunin is more than a static site generator; it's a new paradigm, a new way of thinking about the web.
+Shokunin is a new paradigm, a new way of thinking about the web.
 Through a combination of well thought out design, it empowers content creators and creative professionals to enhance the customer-centric experience.

 All features exemplify the values of simplicity, adaptability, and focus only on the essential.
 The result is a fast, secure, and reliable static site generator